sgrottel/tiny-tools-collection/README.md

 ## shutdownplannergui
 A small GUI, slapped together in C#, around the Shutdown command-line utility.

+## SimpleLog
+A very simple log implementation.
+Nothing fancy, only log strings to log files and log file retention.
+Usable as source component, not a lib.

 ## StartPwsh
 Trivial tool to start Pwsh.exe and provide an icon.
 Because...